 Potential

-What stories can be told about the work being done about passionate people who have flexibility and euphoria?
+What stories can be told about the work being done by passionate people who have flexibility and euphoria?

 Value